omicronapps/AdPlugDB/README.md

 - 1.0.0 Initial release
 - 1.1.0 Support for quick listings and for hiding invalid files from list
 - 1.2.0 Extended sort options
+- 1.3.0 Added support for retrieving playlists and random shuffle

 ## License